 P. Vishal Ajuha

-Vishal Ahuja hails from Chamba and is a teacher by trade.
-Vishal joined the Himalayan Langur Project in 2012 and works with Martina in Chamba.
-He oversees the Himalayan Langur Education Program in schools in Chamba and is passionate about trekking.
-He is married and has acute little daughter.
+I hail from Chamba and am a teacher by trade.
+I joined the Himalayan Langur Project in 2012 and works with Martina in Chamba and oversee the Himalayan Langur Education Project.
+I am married and have two kids.

 I am Nagarathna Balakrishna.
 I have completed my Master's in Ecology and Environmental Science (2019) from Pondicherry University.
 I am passionate about wildlife ecology and conservation.
 I am particularly interested in looking at how anthropogenic activities are driving major changes in animal societies such as speciation and how it affects their ecology and behaviour.

 I joined Sally in 1980 much before she started ZOO.
 When she was at Mysore Zoo I helped raise many tiger cubs, and babies of chimpanzee, otter, bustard and other animals.
 I saw Sally work really hard when she set up ZOO in Mysore and I moved with her to Coimbatore and have dedicated my life in the service of Sally and ZOO.
 I work on several things in office and keep everybody on track.
-Although now I miss Sally a lot since she has retired and moved back to her hometown, I like to compile education materials and cook for the office and I am proud to be called the ‘office mom’.
 In addition to all my kids at ZOO, I have seven children of my own.

-Also we hire many temporary and part time employees time to time for short-term as well as long-term projects.
+Also we hire many temporary and part time employees time to time for short-term projects.